luchev/uni-introduction-to-programming-2019/README.md

 # uni-introduction-to-programming-assistant
-Materials for the course Introduction to Programming with C++
+Materials for the uni course Introduction to Programming with C++